MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 Use Windows PowerShell instead of PowerShell 7

-### My provisioning fails with an error about missing licences.
+### My provisioning fails with an error about missing licenses

 When you get the following error, ensure that you have licenses for the template you're deploying.